cutupdev/Raydium-Volume-Bot/README.md

 - **Sell Mode**: Gradually sells all tokens in sub-wallets through small transactions.
 - **Token Pair Settings**: Configurable token mint and pool ID for swap operations.
 - **Logging**: Supports adjustable logging levels for better monitoring and debugging.

+## Current Version's Demerits
+- ❌ **No JITO mode**: Jito mode was not there to make transaction speed higher.
+- ❌ **Repetitive buy and sell with one wallet**: The last version of the Raydium Volume Bot used fixed wallets, so it was apparent on DexScreener that some wallets performed repetitive buy and sell actions.
+- ❌ **No increase in the number of makers**: It didn't increase the number of pool makers, only the volume.
+- ❌ **Gathering token instead of SOL**: When gathering, if there were tokens left, it didn't sell them before gathering.
+Instead, it just gathered tokens to the main wallet.
+- ❌ **Equal number of buys and sells**: One-time buy and one-time sell actions left sell pressure at the end, as there was always a sell at the end of the volume operation.

+## Advanced Version's Improvements
+- ✅ **Transferring SOL to new wallet**: After buying and selling in one wallet, it transfers SOL to a newly created wallet and continues buying and selling there.
+- ✅ **Maker increase**: New wallets are created every round of buying and selling, increasing the number of makers.
+- ✅ **Sell before gather**: When gathering, if there are tokens left in the wallet, it sells the tokens first and gathers only SOL (the token account rent of 0.00203 SOL is reclaimed).
+- ✅ **More buys than sells**: It randomly buys twice with SOL in the wallet and sells all tokens after some time, making the number of buys twice as many as sells, thus creating more buy pressure.
+- ✅ **Jito mode in buy sell**: Jito mode is added in version 2 to make tranasctions faster when you don't have good rpc like helius or triton.

 ## Environment Variables